hashicorp/hands-on-with-vault-on-kubernetes/README.md

 ## Step 9: Get the Secret

-We will now use the Vault token generated above to retreive secrets from Vault.
+We will now use the Vault token generated above to retrieve secrets from Vault.

 ```shell
 make 9-secret
 ```

+We are retrieving the static secrets manually.
+Next, we'll discuss how to do it dynamically.

 ### Step 10: Access Vault Secrets Using a Sidecar